samelstob/notes/management-notes/database/oracle-parallel-execution.md

 * Producer / Consumer model
   - Child DFO (Producer) -> Parent DFO (consumer)
   - Two sets of PX servers required
-  - Table queue (sometimes valled virtual table) is the Oracle construct that is used to exchange data between child and parent.
+  - Table queue (sometimes called virtual table) is the Oracle construct that is used to exchange data between child and parent.
 It is in memory allocated from the shared pool or large pool
   - This is not a zero cost operation!
 It costs time, memory and potentially